grew-development/myserver-docs/proxmox/docker/SETUP.md

     * SWAP:              6 GB

 > [!NOTE]
-> You must enter this value in MiB, i.e. 40.96 MiB for 40GB or 6144 MiB for 6 GB
+> You must enter this value in MiB, i.e. 40960 MiB for 40GB and 6144 MiB for 6 GB

 <br>